Donegal Intermediate Ladies Football Championship

 The Donegal Intermediate Ladies Football Championship is an annual LGFA competition organised by Donegal LGFA among the intermediate ladies football clubs in County Donegal.

 The winner qualifies to represent the county in the Ulster Intermediate Club Ladies Football Championship, the winner of which progresses to the All-Ireland Intermediate Ladies Club Football Championship.
 The winning team receives the intermediate championship trophy.
-As of 2021, this trophy was unnamed.
+As of 2025, this trophy was unnamed.

-Aodh Ruadh are the 2022 champions.
+Gaeil Fhánada are the 2025 champions.
 Aodh Ruadh are the most successful club, with three titles.